zerotier/terraform-multicloud-quickstart/quickstart.md

 * Pinging IPv6 addresses yields ICMPv6 Neighbor Solicitation.
 * Across clouds, and through NAT devices.

+## TLDR

+This repository is an interactive tutorial that yields a lab environment that we can log into and perform various networking party tricks.

 ## Technical Prerequisites

 This quickstart requires 4 environmental variables